 I am an Assistant Professor in the Department of Neurology.

-I develop and test theories about how the brain makes decisions and controls movement of the body, and how it learns to improve these capabilities through experience.
+My research seeks to develop and test theories about how the brain makes decisions and controls movement of the body, and how it learns to improve these capabilities through experience.

 Motor planning flexibly optimizes performance under uncertainty about task goals (2017).
 Aaron L. Wong and Adrian M. Haith.
 Nature Communications.
 In Press.